Q: What is the Interest Assessment Surcharge and why is it being assessed?

 A: If you do not make electronic payment with your quarterly Efile, return checks should be made payable to "NYS Unemployment Insurance" and sent to "NYS Unemployment Insurance, P.O.
 Box 4301, Binghamton, New York 13902-4301."

 Q: Is this a one-time billing, and what happens if I do not pay my IAS?

-A: IAS will be billed annually until the loans to the federal government have been fully paid.
-It is anticipated that the federal loan will be fully paid by 2016.
+A: IAS is billed annually.
+It is very likely this will be the final year you will be required to pay an IAS on the existing loan.
 IAS is subject to the same collection processes as normal contributions, including, but not limited to, legal actions to enforce a debt.

 Q: What if I did not receive an IAS bill or have questions regarding the IAS bill?

-A: If you have any questions, please call the Employer Accounts Adjustment Section of the Unemployment Insurance Division at 1-888-899-8810 and select option 1, or go to our agency website http://www.labor.ny.gov/.
+A: If you have any questions, please call the Employer Hotline at 1-888-899-8810 and select option 1 for the Employer Accounts Adjustment Section of the Unemployment Insurance Division.
+Or, go to our agency website http://www.labor.ny.gov.